huntabyte/shadcn-svelte/apps/www/src/content/installation/index.md

 ## ESLint configuration

-If you are using ESLint to find problems in your code, some components might trigger false positives depending on your ESLint configuration.
-For example, you could end up with lint errors when components define `$$Props` to specify the type for `restProps` because `$$Props` is not directly used in the rest of the component.
+If you are using ESLint, some components may trigger false positives depending on your ESLint configuration.
+For example, you could end up with lint errors when components define `$$Props` to specify the type for `$$restProps` as `$$Props` is not directly used in the rest of the component.

 To ignore these linting errors, you can modify your ESLint configuration.